 - Template-based engine to act as a middle layer between the scheduling platform and external systems.
 It will have a set of templates to generate DAGs which helps in better integration with the external system.

-We suggest anyone who is running multiple Airflow instances within different teams to look at this approach and build the centralized scheduling platform.
-Before you begin, review the feasibility of building the centralized platform as it requires a vision, a lot of effort, and cross-communication with many teams.
+We suggest anyone who is running multiple Airflow instances within different teams to look at this approach and build the centralised scheduling platform.
+Before you begin, review the feasibility of building the centralised platform as it requires a vision, a lot of effort, and cross-communication with many teams.

 Authored by Chandulal Kavar on behalf of the Airflow team at Grab - Charles Martinot, Vinnson Lee, Akash Sihag, Piyush Gupta, Pramiti Goel, Dewin Goh, QuiHieu Nguyen, James Anh-Tu Nguyen, and the Data Engineering Team.

 Grab is a leading superapp in Southeast Asia, providing everyday services that matter to consumers.
 More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across over 400 cities in eight countries.